eclipse-zenoh/zenoh-backend-influxdb/README.md

                 //For Influxdb v2.x:
                 // If needed: InfluxDB credentials, preferably ALL-ACCESS for databases creation and drop
                 //if not ALL-ACCESS then atleast with authorization to create/delete buckets
-                //Note: this should not be left empty for the plugin to work; if you have no admin creds, you can copy the user creds instead
+                //Note: this should not be left empty; if you have no admin creds, you can copy the user creds instead
                  // org_id: "organization ID",
                 //  token: "access token"